Quantum circuits

 Extending orthonormal sets to orthonormal bases

 Suppose that are vectors that live in an -dimensional space, and assume moreover that is an orthonormal set.
-Orthonormal sets are always linearly independent sets, so these vectors necessarily span a subspace of dimension From this we immediately conclude that because the dimension of the subspace spanned by these vectors cannot be larger than the dimension of the entire space from which they're drawn.
+Orthonormal sets are always linearly independent sets, so these vectors necessarily span a subspace of dimension From this we conclude that because the dimension of the subspace spanned by these vectors cannot be larger than the dimension of the entire space from which they're drawn.

 If it is the case that then it is always possible to choose an additional vectors so that forms an orthonormal basis.
 A procedure known as the Gram–Schmidt orthogonalization process can be used to construct these vectors.